 When you start Windows 8 in Safe Mode, you start it with only the processes absolutely necessary for Windows to be usable.
 If Windows 8 does start properly in Safe Mode, you can then troubleshoot to see what driver or service might be causing the problem that's preventing Windows from starting normally.

-See How To Access Advanced Startup Options in Windows 8 for instructions on several different ways to open this very helpful menu of repair and troubleshooting tools.
+See How To Access Advanced Startup Options in Windows 8 for instructions on the six different methods to open this very helpful menu of repair and troubleshooting tools.

-Once you're on the Advanced Startup Options menu (shown above) then move on to the next step.
+Once you're on the Advanced Startup Options menu (shown in the screenshot above) then move on to the next step.

 The Windows 8 Safe Mode Catch-22